cathrinexing/homework-for-640/final-final/README.md

 #### After clicking "find your food"button, if you find food(watermelon/banana), a cheering sound plays and the bubbles move faster and animation frame becomes fast.Also, the position of these food is random.
 #### if you find a non-food product that cannot be eat(shoes),a slam sound plays and the the bubble move more slowly and animation frame becomes slow.Also, the position of non-food product is random.
 ### find your mate
-#### After clicking "find your mate"button,if you find your mate(mate is our target fish, which is random),a very brisk song will play and the environment changed.
+#### After clicking "find your mate"button,if you find your mate(mate is our target fish, which is random),a very brisk song will play and the environment will change.
 Also you will see a peachheart appearing and the animation become faster.